influxdata/telegraf/docs/PROFILING.md

 ## Generate heap image

-It is very helpful to generate an image to visual see what heap memory is used.
+It is very helpful to generate an image to visualize what heap memory is used.
 It is best to capture an image a few moments after Telegraf starts and then at additional periods (e.g. 1min, 5min, etc.).